5sansiva/Index-File-Management/devlog.md

 End session - 12:18 AM - 5/4/2025
 So for this session, it was mainly to just lay out a basic structure and understand what this project was going to be about.
 Now I understand that it is a file management system and that I will manage a bunch of index files and each files contains information stored in a B tree.
 It is pretty easy to think about but for some reason it was weird for me to think about when reading it so I get it now.
 Didn't have any major issues with the project so far so should be fine.
 Next session, I will go through each of the commands and get them working, mainly focusing on the create command.

+Start session 5/4/2025 - 8:28 PM
+From before, I have a better understanding on how the project is supposed to be.
+It has to include a B tree in each index file and certain actions have to be made from that.
+This session, I plan to work on the create choice that the user has for files and also make the B tree class and such.